Table of Contents

 Gather all required documents, such as your passport, bank statements, and property or business documents.
 If you plan to make a significant investment, explore the option of the UAE Golden Visa, which grants long-term residency for substantial investors.

 To make investments, you will need a bank account in Dubai.
 Dubai has several banks that cater to foreign investors, such as Emirates NBD, Dubai Islamic Bank, and Mashreq Bank.
-You’ll need to provide your passport, proof of address, business documents (if applicable), and financial statements.
+You’ll typically need to provide your passport, proof of address, business documents (if applicable), financial statements, and any other documentation that may be requested.

-Keep in mind, Indian investors should comply with the Reserve Bank of India (RBI)’s Liberalized Remittance Scheme (LRS), which allows individuals to remit up to USD 250,000 per year for investments.
+Keep in mind, Indian resident investors should comply with the Reserve Bank of India (RBI)’s Liberalised Remittance Scheme (LRS), which allows resident individuals to remit up to USD 250,000 per financial year for transactions that are permitted.
+This includes certain overseas investments, provided they meet the rules & conditions that apply.

 Depending on your investment type, you’ll need to complete certain registration and licensing processes: